 - Create or refine your digital marketing portfolio, showcasing case studies, campaigns, and content you’ve created.

-- Customize your resume to highlight your high value skills in SEO, social media, email marketing, Google Analytics, and content strategy.
+- Tweak your resume to mark your high value skills in SEO, social media, email marketing, Google Analytics, and content strategy.

 Apply to Jobs:

-- Apply to 5-7 marketing roles per week, ensuring each application is customized to the job description.
+- Apply to 5-7 marketing roles per week, ensuring each application is customized to the description.

 - Include measurable accomplishments results in your resume (e.g., "Increased website traffic by 30% through SEO optimization").